 Sexual dimorphism is very pronounced; males appear to be larger and taller than average females in most species, and only males have antlers, excluding reindeer.

-The colour of the coat typically varies between red and brown, but it may be as black as chocolate brown in the feathery deer or have a grayish tinge just like elk.
-Various brocket deer species range in coat colour from gray to reddish-brown.
+The color of the coat typically varies between red and brown, but it may be as black as chocolate brown in the feathery deer or have a grayish tinge just like elk.
+Various brocket deer species range in coat color from gray to reddish-brown.
 On a brown coat, numerous species including the fallow deer, the chital, and the sika deer display white spots.

 The reindeer coat displays considerable regional variation.
 In a year, deer experience two molts; for example, in red deer the red, thin-haired summer coat is slowly replaced in autumn by that of the thick, grayish brown winter coat, and this, in turn, provides access to the summer coat at the beginning of spring.
 Molting is significantly impacted by the photoperiod.

 There are approximately 34 types of deer in India.
 The names of some of the deer species has been mentioned below:-

 Leaf Muntjac/Leaf Deer